MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

     This value is used for the `WebAppId` parameter when you run the Set-AIPAuthentication cmdlet.

 5. On the **Settings** blade, select **Keys**.
 Add a new key by specifying a description and your choice of duration (1 year, 2 years, or never expires).
-Then select **Save** and copy the string for the **Value** that displayed.
-It's important that you save this string because it is not displayed again and cannot be retrieved.
+Then select **Save**, and copy the string for the **Value** that is displayed.
+It's important that you save this string because it is not displayed again and it cannot be retrieved.

     This value is used for the `WebAppKey` parameter when you run the Set-AIPAuthentication cmdlet.